 Tendonitis is a common condition that affects the upper and lower body.
-While most tendonitis will improve with conservative measures such as modified activity and strengthening exercises, some cases are resistant to these treatments and require surgery.
+While most cases of tendonitis will improve with conservative measures, such as modified activity and strengthening exercises, some cases are resistant to these treatments and may require surgery.
 The Tenex procedure UK is a minimally invasive approach that can potentially replace surgery.
 This blog will explore the Tenex tenotomy procedure, including preparation, results, potential complications, and post-intervention rehabilitation.

 What is tendonitis?

-Common tendinopathies include tennis elbow, plantar fasciitis and Achilles and patellar tendonitis.
+Common tendinopathies include tennis elbow, plantar fasciitis, Achilles tendonitis, and patellar tendonitis.
 Generally, people with tendonitis report pain with activity, including sports.
-Previously, we used to think that tendonitis was an inflammatory process.
+Previously, we thought that tendonitis was an inflammatory process.
 More recent studies suggest that it’s a little more complicated.
-We believe excessive activity leads to impaired healing, resulting in tendon swelling and an ingrowth of abnormal blood vessels and nerves in the tendon.
+We believe that excessive activity leads to impaired healing, resulting in tendon swelling and the ingrowth of abnormal blood vessels and nerves within the tendon.

 Generally, we treat tendonitis first with simple measures, such as strengthening exercises.
 Sometimes, we use other treatments, such as GTN patches, shockwave therapy, supplements, and tendon injections.
 However, some cases do not respond to these treatments and need more targeted interventions.